 - Any evidence you can find that you were the one who took your pet to training classes, puppy play time, etc.

 - Pictures of you and your pet together (especially pictures taken at various times BEFORE anyone filed for divorce);

-- Evidence that you will be able to provide a home for your pet after your divorce (Obviously, if you own your own home, this isn’t a problem.
-But if you rent an apartment, you may need to prove that your lease allows pets.);
+- Evidence that you will be able to provide a home for your pet after your divorce (i.e. does your lease allow pets?);

 - Evidence that your work schedule provides you with enough time to care for your pet.
 (This isn’t as big a deal if you own a cat.
 If you own a dog, it can be huge!).